Sense, Plan, Act - Towards A Zero Fatality Safety Standard - Krishan Kohli

 Mr. Krishan Kohli, Head of Vehicle Dynamics Unit, Continental

 Adaptability is more than just an evolutionary success strategy.
-With its active chassis technology and electronic brakes, Continental leverages a wide range of interventions to adjust the vehicle’s behavior to unknown factors such as the condition of the road surface, load changes, and cornering.
-The business unit Vehicle Dynamics provides highly advanced braking technology for all vehicle types.
-It can be used in vehicles ranging from small cars right through to transportation vehicles, and even motorcycles.
-Krishan Kohli, Head Vechicle Dynamics for Continental Technology talks to BW BusinessWorld about 2/4 wheeler safety and emerging technologies
+With our active chassis technology and electronic brakes, Continental leverages a wide range of interventions to adjust the vehicle’s behaviour to unknown factors such as the condition of the road surface, load changes, and cornering.
+The business unit “Vehicle Dynamics” provides highly advanced braking technology for all vehicle types.
+The technologies can be used in vehicle ranging from small cars all the way to transportation vehicles, and even motorcycles.
+Krishan Kohli, Head - Vehicle Dynamics for Continental Automotive India talks to BW BusinessWorld about two and four wheeler vehicles safety and emerging automotive technologies.

 Tell us about Vision Zero of Continental.